 Difficulties are also expected regarding organizing transport by rail, which will also affect the flow of goods from China to Europe.
 Possible consequences include a slowdown or cessation of bilateral trade flows between China and Europe or even a complete halt in transit freight traffic.
-50% of all rail freight traffic from China to the EU goes through Russia and Belarus.
+50% of all rail freight traffic from China to the EU goes through.
 In 2021, the volume of deliveries increased by 30%.

 Recent events in Eastern Europe may also affect air transport.
 Flights may need to be rerouted, which would have a noticeable impact on air traffic between Europe and Asia.
 The changes could provoke difficulties similar to those faced by the airline industry during the coronavirus pandemic.

 Author: Anastasiya Sidelnikova.